Metula: Founding of the Jewish moshava

-When the Druze Rebellion of 1895 broke out, the men of Mutallah joined its ranks.
+When the Druze rebellion of 1895 broke out the men of Mutallah joined its ranks.
 Since the women were not able to cope with the work, the owner of the land, a Christian from Sidon named Jabur Bey Riskalas (Greek Diplomat to Middle East), sold 12,800 dunams of land to Baron de Rothschild's chief officer Joshua Ossovetski.
 It had been inhabited and cultivated by more than 600 Druze tenant farmers.
 When the Druze Rebellion was put down, the men returned and demanded their tenancy rights back.
-Ossovetski called in the Turkish authorities, who came to arrest the Druse as deserters and rebels, while Ossovetski offered them paltry compensation to leave the land.
-Many were dissatisfied and eight years of feuds and violent clashes ensued.
+Ossovetski called in the Turkish authorities, who came to arrest the Druse as deserters and rebels, while Ossovetski offered them compensation to leave the land.
+Many were dissatisfied with the amount offered and eight years of feuds and violent clashes ensued.
 Eventually an agreement was reached between the villagers and the Jewish Colonization Association in 1904 for an additional payment of 60,000 francs (3,000 Turkish pounds).
 This episode brought much criticism of the methods of Rothschild's agents, including some from other Zionists such as Ahad Ha'am.
 The Druze moved to other Druze-inhabited villages, including Isfiya on Mount Carmel.

-The Jewish moshava settlement was founded in June 1896 by 60 farming families from more established settlements and 20 families of non-farming professions.
-Most of the founders were immigrants from Russia.
-Pioneers (halutzim) from Petah Tikva also joined in settling Metula, as did some religious scholars from Safed.

 Mandatory period

 At the end of World War I, Metula was in the area of French military occupation.
-The British Zionist Norman Bentwich wrote in 1919:
+The British traveller Norman Bentwich wrote in 1919:

-"Metullah, the most northern outpost, is acquiring a new function as a summer resort for the rest of the country.
-Its mountain air and its splendid site, high up above a ravine, down which a stream dashes headlong to Jordan, makes it a chosen place in the dry days, and already its few homesteads are crowded in July and August.
-Metullah is a summer station for the hardy men and women of the colonies; it lies too far from the high road to attract the tourist, but in course of time it, or some other place in the highland region, will become for the Jewish dwellers of the lowlands what a number of hill stations in the Lebanon are already to the Syrians of the plains."

 The 1920 boundary agreement between Britain and France stated that Metula was to be in Palestine, but it was not until 1924 that the change to British control was complete.
 During the intervening years, the residents of Metula even took part in elections for the Lebanese parliament.